Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Preliminaries and Related Work

 \section{Preliminaries and Related Work}

-In this section, we introduce related concepts, including the fact-verification task, NLP adversarial examples, AI-generated disinformation, and sentence re-writing.
+This section briefly introduces the automatic fact-checking frameworks and the technical methods we used to construct the attacks.
 We report previous real-world examples of evidence manipulation that motivate and derive our work.
-Finally, we discuss in detail our contributions over related work.
+Finally, we discuss our contributions in comparison with related work.

-\textbf{The FEVER Dataset.} The FEVER dataset~\cite{thorne2018fever} is one of the largest and most popular ones in the fact-verification domain.
-It consists of over 185k claims manually written based on Wikipedia.
-Each claim is annotated as one of three labels: `SUPPORTED' (SUP - 80k train, 6k dev. sets), `REFUTED' (REF - 29k train, 6k dev. sets), or `NOT ENOUGH INFO' (NEI - 35k train, 6k dev. sets).
-The REF and NEI claims were constructed by instructing annotators to generate mutations of correct claims (e.g., negation, entities substitution, and making claims more general or specific).
+\textbf{FEVER Dataset and Framework.} The FEVER dataset~\cite{thorne2018fever} consists of over 185k claims manually written based on Wikipedia.
+Each claim is annotated as one of three labels: `Supported' (SUP - 80k train, 6k dev. sets), `Refuted' (REF - 29k train, 6k dev. sets), or `Not Enough Info' (NEI - 35k train, 6k dev. sets).
+The REF and NEI claims were constructed by instructing annotators to generate mutations of correct claims (e.g., negation, entity substitution).
 SUP and REF claims were labelled with the golden evidence needed for verification.
-There have been other specific, yet smaller, fact-verification datasets (e.g., scientific~\cite{wadden2020fact} and COVID-19 claims~\cite{saakyan2021covid}).
+There have been other specific, yet smaller, datasets (e.g., scientific~\cite{wadden2020fact} and COVID-19 claims~\cite{saakyan2021covid}).
 However, we use FEVER due to its popularity and large size.
-We use the training set (or subsets from it) to train the attack models and perform the attacks on the dev. set (as the test set is blind).
+We use the training set (or subsets from it) to train the attack models and perform the attacks on the dev. set.